Mo3az00/bootstrap4-custom-boilerplate/Readme.md

 * All assets (SCSS, JavaScript, Images, etc.) should be stored in the "/assets/" directory of your project.
 * The SCSS files are located in "/assets/src/scss/" and will be compiled to "/assets/dist/css/".
 * The JavaScript files are located in "/assets/src/js/" and the ___app.js___ will be compiled to "/assets/dist/js/app.min.js".
+* The Images should be stored in the "/assets/dist/images/" folder.